bebopluvr/github.io/index.md

 2. Enter the new user’s Login Name and their initial Password.
 3. Optionally, assign Groups memberships.
 4. Click **Create**.

 ## For Users
-### Connecting to Owncloud servers using desktop clients
+### Connecting to ownCloud servers using desktop clients
-### Connecting to Owncloud servers using mobile clients
+### Connecting to ownCloud servers using mobile clients

 ## Troubleshooting
 If you are having problems, see [General Troubleshooting](https://doc.owncloud.org/server/10.0/admin_manual/issues/general_troubleshooting.html) and the [Owncloud Forums](https://central.owncloud.org/).